The Power of a Bill of Sale in South Dakota

 Besides proving the legal transfer of ownership, it is also a great tool used for tax purposes as it determines how much sales tax you owe Uncle Sam.
 By signing the BOS, the buyer agrees to take up the named item, warts and all, and in the process, they release the seller for, any liability.
 The BOS also protects the seller and the buyer in the event of a dispute that may arise in future.
 Sounds a lot like a document you need, doesn't it?

 While you can write your own BOS, we recommend getting a free South Dakota bill of sale form as it has sections to guide you on the details needed to complete the BOS.
 As a legally binding document that could be presented in court as proof, we recommend that you double check the information in the document and also ensure that both parties sign the form.
 You should also make copies of the BOS before you hand over the original document to the buyer.
-Knowing these details upfront will protect you
+Knowing these details upfront will protect you later.

 So, which are the main types of BOS in South Dakota and what powers do they have